home-assistant/home-assistant.io/source/_docs/energy/gas.markdown

 As these analog dials often rotated based on a magnet spinning due to gas usage, a pulse counter could be constructed to count the magnetic “pulses”, or each time the magnetic made a completed rotation.
 In fact, many older meters were specifically designed with this in mind, and the single-digit dial is set up so that its complete rotation corresponds to the magnetic complete rotation.
 Some meters even had a spot under this dial to monitor magnetic pulses.

-By attaching a magnetic pulse counter under this single digit dial, you can count the magnetic pulses and determine gas usage.
+By attaching a magnetic pulse counter under this single-digit dial, you can count the magnetic pulses and determine gas usage.
 Connecting back to Home Assistant can be done via a number of methods, such as ESPHome.

 #### Listening for Smart Meter signals